dsh/meetingtimer/README.md

 * Track global stats (1,010,303 hours logged, etc).
 * Change to TypeScript.
 * Change to a reactive paradigm, especially for handling the WebSocket streams.
-* Log events to Hadoop (Yes, this is overkill).
-* Stream processing with Spark for displaying aggregate results.